liserman/handcodeR/README.md

 R-Package to facilitate the annotation of text data by hand in R.

-The goal of the handcodeR package is to provide an easy to use app to annotate text data by hand.
-Often times when we work with text data, we rely on hand coded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a Shiny-App that can be run within R to annotate individual texts one by one in up to six different variables.
-To do so, the package uses the function `handcode()`:
+The goal of the handcodeR package is to provide an easy-to-use app to annotate text data by hand.
+Often times when we work with text data, we rely on hand-coded annotations of texts either as a unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers Shiny-Apps that can be run within R to annotate individual texts one by one.
+The package provides two complementary entry points:

-- `handcode()` opens a Shiny-App which allows for hand-coding strings of text into pre-defined categories.
-You can code between one and six variables at a time.
-It returns a data frame with your coded annotations.
+- `handcode()` opens a Shiny-App for **categorial annotation**, allowing you to code each text into pre-defined categories across an arbitrary number of classification variables.
+It also supports **side-by-side comparison** of two text vectors.
+- `handcode_binary()` opens a Shiny-App for **two-choice (binary) annotation**, where each variable presents exactly two color-coded options (e.g. positive/negative).
+It supports keyboard shortcuts and multi-/single-factorial coding.

+Both functions return a data frame with your coded annotations, support resuming an existing coding session, autosave and quicksave recovery, free-text notes, randomized order, and contextual display of preceding and following texts.

 I present a short step-by-step guide as well as the functions in more detail below.